-Shapefile with ArcGIS LYR in .zip file (46 MB)
+Shapefiles for data and status with ArcGIS LYRs in .zip file (84 MB)

 The individual components of the National Flood Hazard Layer data are compiled in conjunction with the hardcopy FIRM and the final FIS report.
 The specifics of the hydrologic and hydraulic analyses performed are detailed in the FIS reports available for each community.
 The results of these studies are submitted in digital format to FEMA.
 These data and unrevised data from effective FIRMs are compiled onto the base map used for DFIRM publication and checked for accuracy and compliance with FEMA standards.
 As new DFIRM data sets are received the individual DFIRM layers are sewn into the nationwide layers of the NFHL.
 LOMRs for the DFIRMs in the NFHL are cut directly into the NFHL data layers as they are being produced and finalized.

 In the October 2013 update, MassGIS added data for Norfolk, Plymouth, Essex and Hampden counties.
 Other counties for which data had been available were replaced with the latest data from FEMA.
 All county data were merged and projected to the Mass State Plane Meters coordinate system and the FLD_ZONE field was edited to include "Area with no DFIRM - Paper FIRMs in Effect".
 The LABEL field was also added and populated by MassGIS.